New Update: Boost Social Proof with Reviews & Automation

 Try to collect the least amount of personal data as possible and include your disclosure in both the survey and any communication related to it, such as notification and follow-up emails.

-What’s the point of getting people to respond to your survey if you’re not going to share the results with them.
+What’s the point of getting people to respond to your survey if you don’t share the results with them?
 People who take part are naturally going to want to know what the outcome is.

 Here are a few ways you can share your survey results with participants: